Egypt & Jordan

 Please Note: Egypt and Jordan gratuities will be paid in advance ($131 per person will be added to your final invoice for gratuities to be paid to drivers, guides and hotel staff).

 Not Included: Gratuities, transfers (not included unless airfare is purchased from Pilgrim Tours), Egyptian visa ($25 - U.S. and Canadian Citizens).
 Egypt visa fee is payable upon arrival at the Cairo airport and does not need to be purchased in advance.
+Jordan visa payments are not required for Pilgrim clients originating from USA, Canada, Europe, Australia, & New Zealand.
+Clients from other countries must be responsible for obtaining Egypt & Jordan Visas in advance if required.

 Deposit Required: $300 per person will reserve your place.
 A $100 service fee will be charged for cancellation at any time in addition to our normal payment and cancellation policy.